CoMakery/tfci/README.md

 ##Book Sales & License

-Profits from this book will be distributed to the contributors and sponsors.
-We are still evaluating the best tools to track equity and distribute profit for an ebook, and the best license.
+Profits from this book (if any) will be distributed to the contributors and sponsors.
+We are still evaluating the best tools to track equity, distribute profit, and the license the book.
+Suggestions are welcome.

 [Mechanics of Collaboration: CryptoEquity and Currency](cryptoequity-cobudgeting-currency.md) is licensed under the Creative Commons [CC-BY 2.0 license](https://creativecommons.org/licenses/by/2.0).

-Suggestions are welcome.